symbol/symbol-docs/source/concepts/namespace.rst

     Namespace life-cycle

 During the **renting period**, the namespace creator can create subnamespaces, alias accounts and mosaics.
 The creator can also **extend the rental** by sending a :ref:`NamespaceRegistrationTransaction <namespace-registration-transaction>` with the desired number of additional blocks.

 The network can define a **grace period** that enables the namespace creator to renew the namespace past the expiration date before it becomes publicly available for registration.
-Catapult's public network has set the :ref:`grace period <config-network-properties>` to ``30`` days.
+|codename|'s public network has set the :ref:`grace period <config-network-properties>` to ``30`` days.

 When the grace period ends, the namespace is **deleted**.
 At this point, the namespace becomes **available** for its registration again.

 .. csv-table:: Permissions by namespace status
     :header: "Action", "Available", "Registration Period", "Grace Period"